jealouscloud/noaha.org/content/blog/tier-iii.md

 post-date: 5-16-25
 slug: tier-iii
 id: 3
+display: false
 ---

 Take care of your team.
-If they aren't healthy, you won't be.

-i could just stop here.
-Because I care about my self, I won't.
+Their well-being is your well-being.

+I’m writing this because I’ve been thinking a lot about how to organize a Tier 3 group.
+A lot of what we do relies on unspoken knowledge that deserves to be written down.

 As a team, we are the convergence of technology and strategy.
 We are the foundation upon which the company operates.